JeremiahKaren/35percent.github.io/_posts/2019-05-11-southernwood-retail-park.md

 ## Public land?
 Maybe not

-This is worth examining, leads us, as always, to viability

 The planning commitee will be very tempted to pass this appication, given it gets 35% a/h, but it should not it should defer it until GLA gives its verdict on the public land question and the developer in any event should be obliged to apply for publci funding and a decision deferreed until that is secured.